DennisGoldfarb/ms-flashlight/README.md

 * ***C3P0***  - The purpose of this framework is to manage database connections.
 Establishing a new connect is expensive in terms of time.
 Therefore C3P0 performs connection pooling and reuses old connections whenever possible.
 Using this approach, we typically don't have to create a new connection for each new visitor to the website.
 If an old one is free, it is reused.
 C3P0 takes care of it all behind the scenes.
 * ***Apache Tomcat***  - Since the back-end is a java servlet, we host the web application on an Apache Tomcat server.
 This program handles serving requests to our website, writes logs, etc.
 * ***Eclipse*** - Although it's not necessary to use Eclipse as your IDE, it's what I used throughout development.
 I'm pretty sure the build scripts do not depend on it.
 I've setup and deployed the entire project via command line.
 However, I think I do write a preferences file that's Eclipse specific to setup class-paths and files to ignore.

-#### Basic workflow
-The purpose of the application is to get a file from the user and analyze it.
-The process goes like this:
-1. A user selects a file and some parameters for analysis. (client side)
-2. The file is uploaded to a temp directory on the server. (client/server side)
-3. The file is parsed. (server side)
-4. The identifiers of the file are mapped to Entrez Gene IDs. (server side)
-5. The APMS data is inserted into our database. (server side)
-6. The APMS data is scored via the selected APMS scoring algorithm.
-Permutations are done to calculate P-values. (server side)
-7. If the user requested the use of "indirect data" to help score their data, then those feature scores are retrieved from our database. (server side)
-8. The APMS data is further scored via a logistic regression model using the previously retrieved indirect data. (server side)
-9. The results are written to the database. (server side)
-10. The results are returned to the user. (client/server side)

 #### Directory structure